A letter to our Startup Grind BCN community: never stop grinding

 Moral of the story: never give up

-The “do not give up” thing you will hear it daily when you’re starting up a business, or attending entrepreneurs’ events.
-It’s a no-brainer.
+The “do not give up” thing you will hear it daily when you’re starting up a business, or attending entrepreneurs’ events is a no-brainer.
 Winners never quit, quitters never win and all of that.

 But it’s really in moments like these, when all seems to go to hell, when you feel like giving up and cancelling the event, closing your business or just take the first plane to a remote island and disappear for seven years.
 In moments like these, you should not fail yourself.
 You should find that something that keeps you grinding.
 That inspirational spark that picks you up and makes you walk an extra mile.